toxydose/pnwgen/README.md

     ...
     10 digits: from 0000000000 to 9999999999

--Standart raw output is 7 digits
+-Standard raw output is 7 digits

 -Allows to add any prefixes (e.g CC, NDC)